-Nothing is worse then starting a diet and not having any healthy food to eat.
+Nothing is worse than starting a diet and not having any healthy food to eat.
 Fortunately, Yazio helps you with this by allowing you to create grocery lists.
 Using recipes, meal plans, and your own food you previously added, you can create a grocery list for your next trip to the supermarket.
-It requires the pro version and only works on Android.
+However, it requires the pro version and only works on Android.

 Analysis of your diet is limited in the free version to just day-to-day.
 To analyze your food diary week-to-week or month-to-month, you will need the pro version as well.
 Exporting data to a spreadsheet is also pushed behind the paywall.
 Recipes are also available in the pro version for healthy cooking ideas.

 Adding exercises is pretty simple with an extensive database for various aerobic exercises, including sports.
 However, similar to the other apps on our list, adding an exercise is limited to duration without any accommodation for various training styles such as HIIT (high-intensity interval training).
 It's also pretty inaccurate, depicting calories burned primarily from the standpoint of someone working out at a very low intensity.

 There are simple challenges for things such as no chocolate, no sugar, and no sweets.
 Selecting any of these starts a timer which will go on until you stop it.
 The idea is that if you have a craving but see how much time has passed on the counter, you would be reluctant to press the button, which is labeled "I give up!"

 Water is trackable for free but is oddly limited.
 You can't set a goal higher than 170 fl oz or 1.328 gallons.
 For those of us wanting to drink more than that, you can't actually track it.
 Also, reminders for water aren't configurable beyond enabling them (or not).
 There is no way currently to set reminders throughout the day to help you reach your goal.